-MC 272 (3) Principles of Cinematic Storytelling-This

-course will introduce students to the basics of film aesthetics.
+MC 272 (3) Film Aesthetics-This course will introduce students to the basics of film aesthetics.
 This will include the study of essential film theories, film criticism and history, film classics, editing and screenwriting theories, and the key elements of visual storytelling.
 Fee.